lagom/lagom/docs/manual/common/gettingstarted/IDEs.md

 Finally, you will need to regenerate the Eclipse project files to account for the changes made in the build file.
 Go back to the sbt console, type `reload` to reload the build file, and type `eclipse`.
 Once the `eclipse` task completes, go back to Eclipse, hit F5 to refresh all previously imported projects, and you are done.

-### IntelliJ
+### <a name="sbt-intellij"></a>Importing sbt projects into IntelliJ

-Because the Lagom build file is written in sbt, we recommend to install the IntelliJ IDEA sbt plugin to facilitate importing projects.
-Unfortunately, for sbt plugin to properly work, you will need to install the Scala plugin as well.
+Because the Lagom build file is written in sbt, we recommend that you install the IntelliJ IDEA sbt plugin to facilitate importing projects.
+The plugin has a dependency on the Scala plugin, so you will need to install it first.
 To do so, open the `Plugins` modal for installing plugins, search for the "SBT" plugin.
 If no match is found, you'll have to hit "Browse".

 [[idea_search_sbt_plugin.png]]